Serge Halimi: Biography

 Serge Halimi was elected editorial director of Le Monde diplomatique on 17 December 2007.
 He assumed the position on 1 March 2008, replacing Ignacio Ramonet.
 Before that, he served as a journalist at the newspaper.

-In 2019, citing decades of American military aventurism dragging NATO nations into wars and President Trump's erratic leadership on Syria, Halimi called for European countries to leave NATO.
+In 2019, citing decades of American military adventurism dragging NATO nations into wars and President Trump's erratic leadership on Syria, Halimi called for European countries to leave NATO.